xandkar/data-mill/README.md

 * ### Internal componenets ###
     * [__stacker__] (http://en.wikipedia.org/wiki/Stacker)
         - CLIENT: lives on target SOURCE machines and stacks raw outputs
-        - Executed via cron
+        - Executed via cron or as a daemon (not yet decided)
-        - Executes data-collection, system commands, then compresses and stores their raw outputs in a queue directory (for later pick-up by the SERVER), using filenames for meta-data
+        - Executes data-collection commands, then compresses and pushes their outputs to the SERVER via SSH or UDP (depending on sensitivity of data), using filenames for meta-data.
-        - Optionally, pushes data to SERVER via UDP

     * [__reclaimer__] (http://en.wikipedia.org/wiki/Reclaimer)
         - SERVER: lives on mother-ship machine(s) and sorts through stacked outputs, dispatching processing and delivery
         - Executed as a daemon
-        - Connects to client machines and picks-up raw output files from the queue directory
+        - Receives raw output files from CLIENT (SSH or UDP)
-        - Optionally, receives data directly from CLIENTs via UDP
         - Dispatches processing of raw outputs through appropriate PLUGINs
         - Delivers extracted data to final consumers for presentation and/or analysis (Graphite, Cacti, Munin, a data scientist, etc).